dhis2/developer-portal/docs/guides/general-plugin-guide.md

 cd my-plugin
 ```

-Pick `app` as the app type, then remove the default `app` entry point if you only need a plugin.
+Pick `app` as the app type.
+If you only need a plugin, you can remove the default `app` entry point later.

 ### 2. Configure Your Plugin